AaronAzza/Task_Graph_Analysis_on_Social_Network_Data_KULEUVEN/README.md

 From there, we derived jump tags by comparing each user’s top tags with their cluster’s top tags, selecting those that did not overlap.
 For each jump tag, we identified the most popular games within the cluster that the user did not yet own.
 The result was a personalized list of ten recommended games per user, each grounded in community preferences but pointing toward unexplored directions.

 The implementation was carried out in Python, using networkx and matplotlib for visualizations and scikit-learn for clustering.
 Beyond the technical aspects, the project emphasized the importance of designing recommendation algorithms that do more than reinforce existing habits.
 By combining graph analytics, clustering, and creative use of tags, we were able to show how recommender systems can promote serendipity and discovery.

+For reproducibility, the executable Python notebook/script is included in this repository.
+However, the original dataset files are not provided here due to their large size.
+The code remains structured and documented so it can easily be adapted to similar datasets.